PatohMrun/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-10-love_exponent_breath prints breath to the power of love 11-binary_to_decimal converts binary to decimal 12-combinations prints all combinations of 2 letters
+10-love_exponent_breath prints breath to the power of love 11-binary_to_decimal converts binary to decimal 12-combinations prints all combinations of 2 letters 13-print_float prints a number with two decimal places